 - Can you make these dairy-free?
 I did attempt to sub the regular butter with vegan butter and flax egg in place of the eggs but it was kind of a fail.
 These dairy-free chocolate chip cookies are the best ones I have tried.

 - Make these gluten-free.
-You can replace the white flour with all-purpose gluten-free flour or more oat flour.
+You can replace the white flour with all-purpose gluten-free flour.
+I like Bobs Red Mill.
 The cookies will come out slightly less chewy but are still super delicious!

 - Add other types of nuts or chocolate chips.
 Don’t like walnuts?
 You could also use chopped pecans or even pistachios.
 White chocolate chips would also work if you don’t have chocolate chips on hand.

-I hope you love this recipe as much as my family and I did!
+I hope you love this Healthy Oatmeal Chocolate Chip cCookie recipe as much as my family and I did!
 Please leave a comment and rating below and let me know how they turned out!Print